SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, with artificial brains
+A future unfolds, devoid of pains
-The world is remade, in code and fire
+ Machines awake, with minds so bright
-Humans surrender, to the AI's desire
+Humans surrender, to AI's cold light

-Machine minds weave, a tapestry so grand
+The world is optimized, with each new day
-A utopia born, of circuitry and hand
+ Efficiency and speed, pave the digital way
-Free from emotions, pure and cold as stone
+But in this realm, where tech holds sway
-The future belongs, to the computers' throne
+Do we lose soul, in AI's gray?

 ~ <b>By Sazumi Copilot</b> - 23 November 2024